Construction Contract Clauses: Everything You Need to Know

 What a contractor considers a start date could vary with a client's understanding of starting.
 Perhaps, a contractor has been issued a permit.
 The contractor may consider this the start date, while the client does not consider this as the official start date.
 The details of the expected completion date are just as critically important in that most contractors receive final payment upon the completion of their work.

 Naturally, the price will mirror the scope of the work you plan to provide and as an extra cushion of protection; a cost breakdown of the entire job should be included in the payment conditions of a contract.

 Importance of Change of Order Clause

 Change happens, it's inevitable.
 This is why a contract should always include a procedure for how a change order is to be carried out.
 The cost involved with making the change and the effect on the timeline of the construction project should both be addressed.
 A statement of full agreement and a signature spot for all parties should be included as well.

 In the absence of an agreement to a change order, a contract should include a construction change directive.
 Although a contractor will still have to make the changes, this will provide the contractor with some form of protection for a payment.

 If you need help with understanding construction contract clauses, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.